-Notwithstanding the above, the Company's ability to distribute dividends against distributable reserves and/or against the net profit attributable to the Company for the period, depends on a number of circumstances and factors including, but not limited to, the amount of net profit attributable to the Company in any financial year, any limitations on the distribution of dividends included in the Company's financing agreements (as of the date of this Prospectus, there is no covenant limiting the distribution of dividends in any financing agreement entered into by the Company, other than the Nexloop Senior Facility (as defined herein) and the syndicated facilities agreement entered into by Swiss Towers, which include covenants restricting the distribution of dividends by Nexloop and by Cellnex Switzerland and Swiss Towers, respectively, subject to certain conditions), and the Company's growth strategy.
-As a result of such or other circumstances and factors, the Company may modify the Shareholders' Remuneration Policy or may not pay dividends in accordance with the Shareholders' Remuneration Policy at any given time.
-See "Risks related to the Offering- The Company cannot assure that it will be able to implement its Shareholders' Remuneration Policy or to pay dividends (and even if able, that the Company would do so)".
+Notwithstanding the above, the Company's ability to distribute dividends against distributable reserves and/or against the net profit attributable to the Company for the period, depends on a number of circumstances and factors including, but not limited to, the amount of net profit attributable to the Company in any financial year, any limitations on the distribution of dividends included in the Company's financing agreements (as of the date of this Prospectus, there is no covenant limiting the distribution of dividends in any financing agreement entered into by the Company, other than the Nexloop Senior Facility (as defined herein) and the syndicated facilities agreement entered into by Swiss Towers, which include covenants restricting the distribution of dividends by Nexloop and by Cellnex Switzerland and Swiss Towers, respectively, subject to certain conditions), and the Group's growth strategy.
+As a result of such or other circumstances and factors, the Shareholders' Remuneration Policy or may not pay dividends in accordance with the Shareholders' Remuneration Policy or to pay dividends (and even if able, that the Company would do so)".
 In any case, the Company will duly announce any future amendment to the Shareholders' Remuneration Policy.

 The conditions under which the Company may declare to distribute dividends against distributable reserves and/or against the net profit attributable to the Company for the period, in accordance with Spanish law and the Company's bylaws are described under "Description of Capital Stock-Dividend and liquidation rights".
-There can be no assurance that any additional dividends distributed against distributable reserves and/or against the net profit attributable to the Company for the period, will be declared and paid with respect to the year ending December 31, 2020 or any future periods.
-Any dividends or cash available to be distributed in the future against distributable reserves and/or against the net profit attributable to the Company for the period will be subject to tax under Spanish law.
+There can be no assurance that any additional dividends distributed against distributable reserves and/or against the net profit attributable to the Company for the period, will be declared and paid with respect to the year ending December 31, 2021 or any future periods.
+Any dividends or cash available to be distributed in the future against distributable reserves and/or against law.
 See "Taxation-Spanish tax considerations".
 Spanish law requires companies incorporated in Spain to contribute at least 10% of their net income each year to a legal reserve until the balance of such reserve is equivalent to at least 20% of the respective company's issued share capital.
-A company's legal reserve is not available for distribution to its shareholders except upon such company's liquidation.
-The Company's legal reserve as of June 30, 2020 was €11,584 thousand (below the minimum legal threshold).
+A company's legal reserve as of December 31, 2020 was €19,000 thousand which, as of the date of this Prospectus, is equivalent to approximately 15.6% of the Company's issued share capital (below the minimum legal threshold).